🦾 Robotics: Course Overview#

 • Construct the “Digital Pipette” and develop software to manipulate the linear actuator, showcasing capabilities in hardware assembly and software programming

-• Operate an automated liquid handler, such as Jubilee or Opentrons, to accurately transfer liquid between vials, demonstrating proficiency in laboratory automation techniques
+• Operate an automated liquid handler, such as Science Jubilee or Opentrons, to accurately transfer liquid between vials, demonstrating proficiency in laboratory automation techniques

 • Exhibit the ability to control a mobile collaborative robot (cobot) using the ROS framework, reflecting advanced understanding and operational skills in robotics